 If you’re one of the millions of working Americans helping to care for a sick, disabled or elderly family member, it’s essential to know what your rights and benefits are.
 Most people are familiar with the federal Family and Medical Leave Act (FMLA).
 However, many think it applies only to parents who need or want to take time off to care for a new baby.

 In fact, the FMLA can be used to care for a spouse, parent or older child.
 However, it doesn’t cover many other close family members.
-According to a report from AARP and the National Alliance for Caregiving, over a third of family caregiving situations aren’t covered by the FMLA.
+According to a report from AARP and the National Alliance for Caregiving, over a

 Many leading companies are also helping employees who need to take some time off to help care for a family member.
 However, very few people who work in the private sector have employer-provided coverage for family leave beyond what’s provided for new parents.